AtkinYaliz/UI-IDE/examples/js.md

 ### CLOSURE ###

+- A *closure* is the combination of a `function` and the `lexical (location) environment` within that function was **created**.
+- The name comes from the fact that a closure `closes over` the free variables of a function.
+A variable is free if it is not declared within the function—that is, if it comes `from outside`.

 - A *closure* is a function that remembers its outer variables and can access them.
 - If a function leaves the scope in which it was created, it stays connected to the variables of that scope (and of the surrounding scopes).
 For example:
 ```javascript